 As you can see, many of these specializations lean toward digital design.
 Employers are placing a premium on ensuring internet users’ interactions and experiences with their websites or applications are both intuitive and aesthetically pleasing.

-5. What education and training do graphic designers need?
+5. What education and experience do graphic designers need?

 For any graphic designer looking to enter the field, there are a few key factors employers consider.

 While it may be tempting to forego a formal education and try to become a self-taught designer, there are some good reasons to be wary of this approach.
 For one, the BLS reports graphic designers typically need a Bachelor’s degree in design or a related field.1